-Building relationships might be the single most important key to achieving your sales goals.
-This has never been more true than in today’s online world where so much depends on your ability to leverage your personal brand through social selling.
+Relationship building might be the single most important key to achieving your sales goals.
+Today so much depends on your ability as an SDR to leverage your personal brand through LinkedIn social selling.

 Establishing trust begins with carving out your digital space and owning it.